Skip to main content

 const datasources = services.datasources || {};

-// Get S3 data source
+// Get S3 data source (key is sanitized name)

-const s3Config = datasources['prod-s3-storage'];
+const s3ds = datasources['prod_s3_storage'];

-// Create S3 client
+// Create S3 client using top-level camelCase fields

-region: creds.region,
+region: s3ds.region,

 credentials: {

-accessKeyId: creds.access_key_id,
+accessKeyId: s3ds.accessKeyId,

-secretAccessKey: creds.secret_access_key
+secretAccessKey: s3ds.secretAccessKey

 }